tinyclub/linux-lab/README.md

     $ make source root
     $ make source uboot

+After v0.5, the source code are downloaded in `src/`, before, they are saved in the root directory of Linux Lab.

 ### 3.3.2 Checking out

 Checkout the target version of kernel and builroot: